In the past, documentaries and movies have often portrayed serial killer Ted Bundy as some sort of evil genius.

 Firstly, he did not get away with his crimes.
 In 1975, police charged Bundy with the kidnapping of Carol DaRonch.
 In 1976, he was found guilty of the crime.
 However, detectives also suspected his involvement in multiple murders and disappearances.
 In other words, they were convinced that they had the right man.
 There just wasn’t enough evidence to charge him at the time.

 Secondly, Bundy’s murders took place across seven states.
 Unfortunately, law enforcement was far more disorganized back then.
-Information sharing between precincts and police departments was convoluted and slow-moving.
-Especially across state lines.
+Information sharing between precincts and police departments was convoluted and slow-moving, especially across state lines.
 Back then, there were no emails or central databases.
 Furthermore, the FBI’s ViCAP program did not exist.
-At that time, the FBI was only beginning to involve itself with serial murderers.
+At that time, the FBI was only beginning to become involved with serial murderers.

-Thirdly, police incompetence gave Bundy a number of lifelines.
+Thirdly, incompetence gave Bundy a number of lifelines.
 This incompetence allowed him to escape twice.
-Furthermore, on more than one occasion, detectives ignored tip-offs about him.
+Furthermore, on more than one occasion, detectives ignored tip-offs about him because he was a law student with no prior arrests.

 Last but not least, forensic science in the 1970s was primitive in comparison to today’s standards.
 For example, DNA analysis did not exist.